Announcing Synchronous Mutations for Vendia Share

 Wrapping up

 With the new APsI, we hope building applications on top of Vendia will be easier.
-If you have other ideas on how to make Vendia easier to use or if you have any questions or concerns, please check out our Discourse channel or contact your Vendia account team.
+If you have other ideas on how to make Vendia easier to use or if you have any questions or concerns, please contact your Vendia account team.
 Please see our documentation for more information about the new API endpoints.